 Instructions

 - Cube the chuck roast into bite-sized pieces.
-Place in large pot and sprinkle with salt and pepper and sear over medium-high heat until browned.
-Remove from pot and set aside.
+Place in large pot and sprinkle with salt and pepper and sear over medium-high heat on the stove top until browned.
+Then remove meat from the pot with a slotted spoon and set aside.

 - Remove the steak and add mushrooms and onions, adding oil or butter if needed.
 Saute until mushrooms are tender and onions are golden in color.
 Add garlic and cook for 1-2 minutes, until fragrant.
 Remove mushrooms, onion, and garlic from pot and set aside.